 - Discussion with pupils

 - Book scrutiny

 - Pupil feedback - responses to teachers’ comments through marking

 - Sessions such as Place2Be, Seasons for Growth and Friends for Life

-- During review meetings against SEN desired outcomes in Pupil Support Plans
+- During review meetings against SEN desired outcomes in SEN Support Plans

 To ensure that children with SEND make progress, a cycle of assess-plan-do-review is used.